 Elvis Presley’s musical career has often been divided into two distinct stages: the songs he recorded when he was single (pre-Scilla) and those that were released after he met his wife (Priscilla).
 His early tracks are widely regarded as inconsequential pop-fodder compared to his later, more serious works that tackled important topics like social justice (In the Ghetto), political disillusionment (Suspicious Minds) and urinary tract infections (Burning Love).

-This critical dismissal of Presley’s early material has now been challenged by outspoken Elvisologist Dr Zeppo Connery in his soon to be self-published book, Taking Care of Business: The Politics of Presley.
+Outspoken Elvisologist Dr Zeppo Connery has challenged this view in his soon-to-be self-published book, Taking Care of Business: The Politics of Presley.
 The book claims that a progressive social agenda and ‘woke’ outlook informed even his earliest hits, with the possible exception of Don’t Be Cruel.

 Here are some examples: